 where the completion is the usual completion required to collect terms in a product of two series.

 Let

 range over the simple positive roots of $\gl(r)$.
 For each $\eta$, consider the corresponding Heisenberg field

-Here we denote the argument by $x$ to emphasize a small discrepancy between the conventions of Section \ref{s_free_bos} and standard CFT conventions.
-In Section \ref{s_free_bos}, the arguments of the fields were coordinates on $\C^\times$.
+Here we denote the argument by $x$ to emphasize a small discrepancy between the conventions of Chapter \ref{s_free_bos} and standard CFT conventions.
+In Chapter \ref{s_free_bos}, the arguments of the fields were coordinates on $\C^\times$.
 Here $x$ is a coordinate on $\C$ and the exponents of $x$ are shifted by $1$, that is, by the conformal dimension of the field.

 Since $(\eta,\eta) = 2$, we have

 and the field

 generates a Virasoro vertex algebra which we denote by